Chinese Tea Culture

 1. The environment for drinking tea should be quiet, clean, and comfortable, giving people the sense of being at ease.

-2. The selected tea may vary according to individual.
+2. The selected tea may vary according to the individual.
 For instance, northerners generally like scented tea, but people from regions south of the Yangtze River love green tea, while Cantonese people prefer oolong tea.

 3. Tea sets can either be beautifully crafted or simple and unadorned.